lem-project/lem-project.github.io/content/en/usage/common_lisp.md

 <a href="/lem-page/lem-repl-ls.png"> <img class="" src="/lem-page/lem-repl-ls.png" alt="The ,ls command in a REPL prints a files and directories listing we can click on."> </a>

+### Configuration

+You can do something when the REPL starts by using its `lem-lisp-mode:*lisp-repl-hook*`.

+For example: you have enable `vi-mode` by default, and you want to enter the REPL in vi's insert-mode:

+    (add-hook lem-lisp-mode:*lisp-repl-mode-hook* 'lem-vi-mode/commands:vi-insert)

+> Note: this hook was added after Lem 2.1.

 ## Compilation